KianBahasadri/SEA/README.md

 ├── student_info.db
 └── utils/

-- **commands/** hold the code for slash commands in subdirectories.
+- **commands/**: .js files for slash commands held in subdirectories.
 Imported in index.js
-- **config.json** holds secrets such as the token and email credentials.
+- **config.json**: secrets such as the token and email credentials.
-- **events/** holds the code for discord events such as logging in or recieving a message.
+- **events/**: .js files for discord events such as logging in or recieving a message.
 Imported in index.js
-- **index.js** responsible for operating the bot.
+- **index.js**: the code responsible for operating the bot.
 Imports the code from around the project.
-- **student_info.db** holds the student enrollment information
+- **student_info.db**: sqlite db of the student enrollment information
+- **utils/**: helper scripts

+#### index.js
+When index.js is run, it imports functions from *commands/* and *events/*.
+It

 #### Technical Explanation of `/verify_email` and `/verify_code`

-When `/verify_email` is called, index.js runs a function it imported from *commands/users/verify_email.js*.
+listeners When `/verify_email` is called, index.js runs a function it imported from *commands/users/verify_email.js*.
 This function logically looks like this:
 ```
 import imap